FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 We also need to set up an "authorized redirect URL".
 This will look like `https://HOSTNAME/auth/fusionauth-oidc/callback` where `HOSTNAME` is the location of your nodebb server.
 Since I'm running nodebb locally, this value is `http://localhost:4567/auth/fusionauth-oidc/callback`.

-You want to set up a "logout redirect URL"; when a user logs out, they should sent back to the nodebb app homepage.
+You want to set up a "logout redirect URL"; when a user logs out, they should be sent back to the nodebb app homepage.
 I set mine to this: `http://localhost:4567/`

 This is what the "OAuth" tab should look like when you've set up FusionAuth.